Value of Former Ranks

 He is in fact claiming rank by stating that he is not claiming rank.
 And by saying he burnt his diplomas he is freeing himself from the need to back up his claim.
 So he is making a claim which he does not need to prove.
 Pretty clever actually.

 What I am concerned about here is the false advertising in the self defense industry.
-Too many people with cocky attitudes are out there telling the public they are the real deal while having nothing to back it up with.
+Too many people with cocky attitudes are out there telling the public that they are the real deal while having nothing to back it up with.
 If all you have to offer are your personal observations and life experience, say so!
 Do not go on and on about ranks you "do not claim", when in fact you are using those ranks to establish your credentials.